cypienta/docs/docs/source/index.rst

 .. toctree::
     :maxdepth: 1
     :caption: Getting Started

-    getting_started/prerequisites
+    :glob:

-        :description: Prerequisites for installation and usage of the product. getting_started/subscription
+    <getting_started/prerequisites> Prerequisites for installation and usage of the product.
+    getting_started/subscription
         :description: Guide to subscribing to Cypienta products on AWS Marketplace. getting_started/deploy